-Or, if you have kids and are looking for creative birthday party ideas or just ways to entertain your little angels, consider Callie’s “Confetti Party: A Biscuit-Making Class” for parents and kids.
+Or, if you have kids and are looking for creative birthday party ideas, consider Callie’s “Confetti Party: A Biscuit-Making Class” for parents and kids.
 This 90-minute class costs $40 per kid, $70 per parent and can have up to eight people.

 (10) Callie’s is open seven days a week.

 Regular hours for Callie’s are 7 a.m. to 2 p.m. on weekdays and 8 a.m. to 2 p.m. on Saturday and Sunday.
 (But remember: Callie’s grand opening is 10 a.m. to 2 p.m.)